tangowithcode/tango_with_django_2/manuscript/chapter3.md

 X>###Exercises
 X>
 X> Now that you have got Django and your new app up and running, try out the following exercises to reinforce what you've learnt.
 Getting to this stage is a significant landmark in working with Django.
-Creating views and mapping URLs to views is the first step towards developing more complex and usable Web applications.
+Creating views and mapping URLs to views is the first step towards developing more complex and usable web applications.
 X>
 X> - Revise the procedure and make sure you follow how the URLs are mapped to views.
 X> - Create a new view method called `about` which returns the following `HttpResponse`: `'Rango says here is the about page.'`